evansd/whitenoise/docs/base.rst

     Time (in seconds) for which browsers and proxies should cache files.

-    The default is chosen to be short enough not to cause problems with stale versions but long enough that, if you're running WhiteNoise behind a CND, the CDN will still take the majority of the strain during times of heavy load.
+    The default is chosen to be short enough not to cause problems with stale versions but long enough that, if you're running WhiteNoise behind a CDN, the CDN will still take the majority of the strain during times of heavy load.

 .. attribute:: charset